andrewRosenblum/AJRNutritionController/README.md

 - `CloseButton.png`
 - `CloseButton@2x.png`

+In addition, make sure your project includes the `QuartzCore` framework.

 Then in the appropiate method, add the following to initalize the view:

     AJRNutritionViewController *controller = [[AJRNutritionViewController alloc] init];